umalabs/ibe/docs/CRYPTOGRAPHY.md

 activate ContentHashGen
-note right of ContentHashGen: key = Content Hash Key,\nmessage = Content plaintext ContentHashGen -> ContentHashGen: Generate\nContent hash ContentHashGen --> ContentAuthenticityVerification: Content hash deactivate ContentHashGen
+note right of ContentHashGen: key = Content Hash Key,\nmessage = Content plaintext ContentHashGen -> ContentHashGen: Generate\nContent hash ContentHashGen --> ContentIntegrityVerification: Content hash deactivate ContentHashGen
-IdentityAADMetadata -> ContentAuthenticityVerification: Identity AAD = Identity nonce || Content hash activate ContentAuthenticityVerification note right of ContentAuthenticityVerification: Compare the generated Content hash with the Content hash extracted from the Identity AAD
+IdentityAADMetadata -> ContentIntegrityVerification: Identity AAD = Identity nonce || Content hash activate ContentIntegrityVerification note right of ContentIntegrityVerification: Compare the generated Content hash with the Content hash extracted from the Identity AAD
-ContentAuthenticityVerification -> ContentAuthenticityVerification: Compare Content hash
+ContentIntegrityVerification -> ContentIntegrityVerification: Compare Content hash
-<-- ContentAuthenticityVerification: Comparison Result
+<-- ContentIntegrityVerification: Comparison Result
-deactivate ContentAuthenticityVerification
+deactivate ContentIntegrityVerification

 @enduml
 ```

-The final Content Authenticity Verification process ensures that the decrypted content is indeed the original content that was encrypted for the specific user and verifies that the Resource Server processed the request correctly within the context of the intended user's identity.
+The final Content Integrity Verification process ensures that the decrypted content is indeed the original content that was encrypted for the specific user and verifies that the Resource Server processed the request correctly within the context of the intended user's identity.